 Sabina Khan writes about Muslim teens who straddle cultures.
 Her upcoming The Love and Lies of Rukhsana Ali will be published by Scholastic Press in January 2019.
 She was born in Germany, spent her teens in Bangladesh, and lived in Macao, Illinois, and Texas before settling down in British Columbia with her husband, two daughters, and the best puppy in the world.
 Visit her online at sabina-khan.com.

 Bill Konigsberg is the author of five books for young adults, most recently Honestly Ben.
 His upcoming The Music of What Happend will be published by Arthur A. Levine Books in January 2019.
-His books have won awards including the Stonewall Book Award, the Sid Fleischman Award for Humor, and the Lambda Literary Award.
-Bill lives in Chandler, Arizona with his husband Chuck and their two Labradoodles, Mabel and Buford.
-Please visit him online at billkonigsberg.com and @billkonigsberg.
+His books have won such awards as the Stonewall Book Award, the Sid Fleischman Award for Humor, and the Lambda Literary Award.
+Bill lives in Chandler, Arizona, with his husband Chuck and their two Labradoodles, Mabel and Buford.
+Please visit him online at billkonigsberg.com and on Twitter at @billkonigsberg.

 Matt Kracht was introduced to amateur ornithology in the fourth grade and has never gotten over the trauma.
 A professional designer and art director by day, he writes and makes art by night.
-He lives in Seattle with his wife, where they enjoy gazing out the window at the beautiful waters of the Puget Sound and making fun of birds.
+He lives with his wife in Seattle, where they enjoy gazing out the window at the beautiful waters of the Puget Sound and making fun of birds.
 The Field Guide to Dumb Birds of North America will be published by Chronicle Books in April 2019.

 Susan Kuklin is the award-winning author and photographer of more than 30 books for children and young adults that address social issues and culture, including No Choirboy: Murder, Violence, and Teenagers on Death Row and Beyond Magenta: Transgender Teens Speak Out, which was named a Stonewall Honor Book.
 Her photographs have appeared in the Museum of the City of New York, documentary films, Time magazine, Newsweek, and the New York Times.
 We Are Here to Stay will be published in in January 2019 by Candlewick Press.
 Susan lives in New York City.

 Mark Kurlansky is the New York Times bestselling author of Havana, Cod, Salt, Paper, The Basque History of the World, 1968, and The Big Oyster, among other titles.
 He has received the Dayton Literary Peace Prize, Bon Appetit's Food Writer of the Year Award, the James Beard Award, and the Glenfiddich Award.
-His articles have appeared in a wide variety of periodicals including the New York Times Sunday Magazine, the International Herald Tribune, the Philadelphia Inquirer, the Miami Herald, the Chicago Tribune, the Los Angeles Times, Time Magazine, and many others.
-His new book, Salmon and the Earth: History of a Common Fate will be published in 2019 by Patagonia (dist.
+His articles have appeared in a wide variety of periodicals, including the New York Times Sunday Magazine, the International Herald Tribune, the Philadelphia Inquirer, the Miami Herald, the Chicago Tribune, the Los Angeles Times, Time, and many others.
+His new book, Salmon and the Earth: The History of a Common Fate will be published in 2019 by Patagonia (dist.
 PGW).
 Mark lives in New York City.
-Please visit markkurlansky.com for more information.
+Visit markkurlansky.com for more information.

 Remy Lai studied fine arts, with a major in painting and drawing.
 She was born in Indonesia, grew up in Singapore, and currently lives in Brisbane, Australia, where she writes and draws stories for kids with her two dogs by her side.
 Pie in the Sky, her debut middle-grade novel, will be published by Henry Holt Books for Young Readers in May 2019.
 Follow Remy on Twitter at @Remy_Lai.